 Go back in time:

 If you find a book or article that is useful for your research, have a look at the reference list and see if there are any sources there that could also be relevant.
-Search for the title on Search Rapua or Google.
+Search for the title on Search Rapua.

 Go forwards in time: